medusajs/medusa/docs/content/add-plugins/paypal.md

 As a developer, you can use PayPal’s SDKs and APIs to integrate PayPal as a payment method into your ecommerce store.
 You can test out the payment method in sandbox mode before going live with it as a payment method.

-Using the `medusa-payment-paypal` plugin, this guide shows you how to set up your Medusa server with PayPal as a payment provider.
+Using the `medusa-payment-paypal` plugin, this guide shows you how to set up your Medusa backend with PayPal as a payment provider.

 ---